akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 HITECH Act or the Privacy and Security Rule, the provisions of the BAA shall control.

-b\. *Specific*:
+b. *Specific*:

-1\) *Business Associate*: “Business Associate” or “BA” shall generally have the same meaning as the term “business associate” at 45 C.F.R.
+1) *Business Associate*: “Business Associate” or “BA” shall generally have the same meaning as the term “business associate” at 45 C.F.R.
 160.103.

-2\) *Covered Entity*: “Covered Entity” or “CE” shall have the same meaning as the term “covered entity” at 45 C.F.R.
+2) *Covered Entity*: “Covered Entity” or “CE” shall have the same meaning as the term “covered entity” at 45 C.F.R.
 160.103.

-3\) *Privacy and Security Rule:* “Privacy and Security Rule” shall mean the Privacy, Security, Breach Notification, and Enforcement Rules at 45 C.F.R.
+3) *Privacy and Security Rule:* “Privacy and Security Rule” shall mean the Privacy, Security, Breach Notification, and Enforcement Rules at 45 C.F.R.
 Part 160 and Part 164.

-2\. *Permitted Uses and Disclosures by Business Associate*.
+2. *Permitted Uses and Disclosures by Business Associate*.

-a\.
+a.
 BA may only use or disclose PHI for the following purposes: in the rendering of services as described in Appendix C of this document.

-b\.
+b.
 BA may use or disclose PHI as required by law.

-c\.
+c.
 BA agrees to make uses and disclosures and requests for PHI consistent with CE’s minimum necessary policies and procedures.

-d\.
+d.
 BA may not use or disclose PHI in a manner that would violate Subpart E of 45 C.F.R.
 Part 164 if done by CE, except for the specific uses and disclosures set out below.

-e\.
+e.
 BA may disclose PHI for the proper management and administration of BA or to carry out the legal responsibilities of BA, provided the disclosures are required by law, or BA obtains reasonable assurances from the person to whom the information is disclosed that the